SECTION

 The second thing you need to do as a leader is to set the foundation for healthy communication.
 Create communication principles and ensure managers follow them to set a good example for their mentees.

-Hold open communication training sessions and encourage managers always to assist their people.
-Treat everyone with respect and create guidelines to mitigate conflicts.
+Hold open communication training sessions and encourage managers to assist their people actively.
+Treat everyone with respect and establish clear guidelines to mitigate conflicts.
+Tools like Mirro’s internal communication platform can help reinforce these principles by empowering leaders to facilitate meaningful, transparent interactions and foster a culture of collaboration and recognition.

 After you’ve set the basis, take the time to observe how team members interact with each other.
 Are they openly sharing their thoughts and worries?
 How are disputes settled?
 Do people get enough feedback on their work?